Types of Lymphoma, Symptoms and Risk Factors

 • Primary cutaneous diffuse large B-cell lymphoma, leg type

-Cutaneous T-cell lymphoma: Cutaneous T-cell lymphoma (CTCL) is a rare type of cancer that begins in white blood cells called T cells (T lymphocytes).
+Cutaneous T-cell lymphoma (CTCL) is a rare type of cancer that begins in white blood cells called T cells (T lymphocytes).
 These cells usually help your body’s germ-fighting immune system.
 In cutaneous T-cell lymphoma, the T cells develop abnormalities that make them attack the skin.Cutaneous T-cell lymphoma can cause rash-like skin redness, slightly raised or scaly round patches on the skin, and, sometimes, skin tumors.
 The type of cutaneous T-cell lymphoma helps determine which treatments are best for you.
 Treatments can include skin creams, light therapy, radiation therapy, and systemic medications like chemotherapy.
 Cutaneous T-cell lymphoma is one of several types of lymphoma collectively called non-Hodgkin’s lymphoma.

-Hodgkin’s lymphoma (Hodgkin’s disease): Hodgkin’s lymphoma (Hodgkin’s disease) is an uncommon form of lymphoma.
-It is distinguished by the presence of large abnormal tumor cells called Hodgkin Reed-Sternberg cells.
-Although Hodgkin lymphoma can occur in children and adults, it is usually diagnosed in young adults between 20 and 34.Hodgkin lymphoma has two main subtypes: classical Hodgkin lymphoma and nodular lymphocyte predominant Hodgkin lymphoma.
+Hodgkin’s lymphoma (Hodgkin’s disease) is an uncommon form of lymphoma.
+Large abnormal tumor cells called Hodgkin Reed-Sternberg cells distinguish Hodgkin lymphoma.
+Although it can occur in children and adults, doctors usually diagnose Hodgkin lymphoma in young adults between 20 and 34.
+There are two main subtypes of Hodgkin lymphoma: classical Hodgkin lymphoma and nodular lymphocyte predominant Hodgkin lymphoma.
 More than 90 percent of Hodgkin lymphoma patients have classical Hodgkin lymphoma.

 There are four subtypes of classical Hodgkin lymphoma, including: